 They should have won it.

 When Stabler called his own number on Bama’s first two plays from scrimmage, No. 73 was there to stop him cold.
-It was his best season–he was runner up for Shug’s Headhunter of the Year–and again, the Iron Bowl wound up one of the best games of his career.
+It was his best season–he was runner up for Shug’s Headhunter of the Year award–and, again, the Iron Bowl wound up one of the best games of his career.
 The words “Roy Tatum” and “key stop” were the chorus of the Sunday sports section.
 So why were the two idiots talking trash, and to 6”3, 230 lb. defensive tackle Roy Tatum all people?

 It took a while to get this particular gem out of him.
 He’s a minister now.
 He turned his life around a while back.
 (That’s a good story, too.)
 When it comes to the old days, he can get kind of sheepish sometimes.
 But I wanted to know what he’d done that night, after a game like that.
-Story goes that some of the guys supposedly went over to Bama’s hotel.
+Story goes that some of the guys went over to Bama’s hotel.
 The Tide had sent nine seniors out for the coin toss to Auburn’s two, Gusty Yearout and Forest Blue.
-Gusty wasn’t intimidated.
+Gusty isn’t intimidated.
 He locks on Stabler like he would lock on him the whole game, marches into the wind with the meanest All-Conference middle guard look he can muster, thunder rumbling, rain dripping from his teeth, determined to finally beat the hell out of Alabama and bite the head off the Snake, and Snake either doesn’t notice or doesn’t care and the only thing he does is invite good ol’ Gusty to the after party at the Bankhead.
 “We’ve got plenty of beer, y’all come on.”
-Gusty finally unclenches his jaw and just says “What room?”
+Gusty finally unclenches his jaw and just says “what room?”